 - 2. Medically Fragile LOC population: - a.
 Target Criteria - 1.
 Ages 0 to their 21st birthday Note: MF children may optionally transition to MLTC on their 18th birthday. - 2.
-The child must have a documented physical disability following state demonstration protocols.
+The child must have a documented physical disability following state demonstration protocols. - i.

-- i.
 Current SSI Certification or - ii.
 DOH-5144 or - iii.
 Forms: OHIP 0005, OHIP 0006 and OHIP 0007 completed by appropriate professionals and caregivers to be reviewed and approved by an LPHA - b Risk Factor - 1.
-A LPHA who as the ability to diagnose within his or her scope of practice under the state law, has determined in writing that the child, in the absence of HCBS, at risk of institutionalization (i.e., hospitalization, ICF-ID or nursing facility).
-The LPHA has submitted written clinical documentation to support the determination. - 3.
+A LPHA who as the ability to diagnose within his or her scope of practice under the state law or who is under the supervision of another licensed practitioner of the healing arts who has the ability to diagnose within his/her scope of practice under State law, has determined in writing that the child, in the absence of HCBS, at risk of institutionalization (i.e., hospitalization, ICF-ID or nursing facility).
+The LPHA has submitted written clinical documentation to support the determination.
+Once enrolled, an additional LPHA form is not needed so long as the child continues to meet targeting and functional criteria (no break in coverage permitted) and requires an HCBS on their Plan of Care to avoid institutionalization up to their 21st birthday. - 3.
 Developmental Disability LOC population who are Medically Fragile: - a.
 Target Criteria - 1.
 Ages 0 to their 21st birthday - 2.
 Medically Fragile as defined by subset of questions from CANS-NY Algorithm - 3.
-Child has developmental disability as defined by OPWDD which meets one of the criteria a-c as well as criteria d and - a.
+Child has developmental disability as defined by OPWDD which meets one of the criteria a-c as well as criteria d and e - a.
 Is attributable to intellectual disability, cerebral palsy, epilepsy, neurological impairment, familial dysautonomia, Prader-Willi syndrome or autism, or - b.
 Is attributable to any other condition of a child found to be closely related to intellectual disability because such condition results in similar impairment of general intellectual functioning or adaptive behavior of a child with intellectual disability or requires treatment and services similar to those required for such children, or - c.
 Is attributable to dyslexia resulting from a disability described above; and originates before such child attains age 22; and - d.
 Has continued or can be expected to continue indefinitely; and - e.
 Constitutes a substantial handicap to such child's ability to function normally in society. - b.
 Risk Factor

-The child must be Medically Fragile as demonstrated by a licensed practitioner of the healing arts (LPHA) who has the ability to diagnose within his/her scope of practice under the state law, has determined in writing, that the child in the absence of HCBS, is at risk of institutionalization (i.e., hospitalization, ICF-IDD or nursing facility).
+The child must be Medically Fragile as demonstrated by a Licensed Practitioner of the Healing Arts(LPHA) who has the ability to diagnose within his/her scope of practice under the state law or who is under the supervision of another licensed practitioner of the healing arts who has the ability to diagnose within his/her scope of practice under State law, has determined in writing, that the child in the absence of HCBS, is at risk of institutionalization (i.e., hospitalization, ICF-IDD or nursing facility).
 The LPHA has submitted written clinical documentation to support the determination.
+Once enrolled, an additional LPHA form is not needed so long as the child continues to meet targeting and functional criteria (no break in coverage permitted) and requires an HCBS on their Plan of Care to avoid institutionalization up to their 21st birthday.